Sidney Catlin Partridge: Early life and education

-Partridge was born in New York City on September 1, 1857 to George Sidney Partridge and Helen Derby Catlin.
+Partridge was born in New York City on September 1, 1857, to George Sidney Partridge and Helen Derby Catlin.
 He graduated from Yale in 1880, where he served on the eighth editorial board of The Yale Record and was a member of Skull and Bones.
 He then undertook studies at Berkeley Divinity School and graduated in 1884.

-Ordained Ministry
+Ordained ministry

-John Williams, Bishop of Connecticut, ordained Partridge to the diaconate on June 4, 1884 at the Church of the Holy Trinity in Middletown, Connecticut.
+John Williams, Bishop of Connecticut, ordained Partridge to the diaconate on June 4, 1884, at the Church of the Holy Trinity in Middletown, Connecticut.
+The Reverend Partridge married Charlotte Irene Mills (1857-1886) on Tuesday, June 10, 1884, in Brooklyn, New York.
 He then worked as a missionary in China under Bishop William Jones Boone, Jr. who ordained him a priest in 1885.
 Between 1884 and 1887 he served as an instructor in natural science at St John's Missionary College in Shanghai and was treasurer of the mission.
 He then was in charge of Bishop Bonne Memorial School in Wuchang until 1899 where he taught Chinese and English.
+In 1886, Charlotte Irene Mills Partridge died of typhoid fever.
+Their daughter, Helen Louise Partridge (1885-1963) was sent to live with her paternal grandmother in the United States, while Partridge continued his mission work in China.
 He was also involved in teaching bible studies at St Peter's Divinity School.